Skip to main content

 Encoding File Format

 On the initial "Upload user" screen, you may select the file encoding format from a pull down list.
 These include UTF-8 (the default), ASCII, ISO-8859-1 to ISO-8859-11 or any one of over 36 formats.
 You need to make sure that your CSV file matches the encoding format that you select here.
+If you are unsure, you may leave the default, which is to let the system auto-detect the encoding format.

 Field Size Limits